2018 Western Michigan Broncos football team

 The 2018 Western Michigan Broncos football team represented Western Michigan University (WMU) in the 2018 NCAA Division I FBS football season.
 They were led by second-year head coach Tim Lester and played their home games at Waldo Stadium as a member of the West Division of the Mid-American Conference.
 They finished the season 7–6, 5–3 in MAC play to finish in a three-way tie for second place in the West Division.
 They were invited to the Famous Idaho Potato Bowl where they lost to BYU.

-Previous season

-The Broncos finished the 2017 season 6–6, 4–4 to finish in fourth place in the West Division.
-Despite being bowl eligible, the Broncos did not receive an invite to a bowl game.